TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ### Deletions

-Everything in Bloblang is an expression to be assigned, including deletions, which is a [function `deleted()`][blobl.functions.deleted].
-To illustrate let's create a field we want to delete by changing our input to the following:
+Everything in Bloblang is an expression to be assigned, including deletions.
+Please consult the [deleted function]({{< ref "/developer-support/tyk-streams/bloblang/functions#deleted" >}}) for further details.

+In the example below we will show how to delete the `name` field from the following input:

 ```json
 {